zihanz12/uiuc-cs-wiki/guide/section1.md

 In terms of how that information becomes relevant to you, recognize that you will not be able to load 7 different CS and math courses into your schedule and still keep your head above water during the semester.
 Above everything, it is important to pace yourself and not overestimate how much you can take.

 ## 1.1 - Required Courses:
-The current sequence of required CS courses for CSENG, Math+CS, Stats+CS, and CS+X is:
+The current sequence of required CS courses for CSENG, Math+CS, Stats+CS, and CS+X is as follows.
+Note that this is not an exhaustive list of degree requirements, and there are non CS courses that you will have to take.

 * **CS125: Intro to Computer Science** - A required introductory programming course similar to AP Computer Science A.
   * Languages: Java